 Make sure their team members feel comfortable expressing their feeling.

-Foster positive emotional climate
+Foster a positive emotional climate

 For example, they can encourage their team members to develop their own emotional intelligence.
 Also, they can use their knowledge of emotional intelligence to build workplace relationships.